Harold Morse

-Harold Morse (born 1860) was an English international footballer, who played as a left back.
+Harold Morse (4 December 1859 – 4 November 1935) was an English international footballer, who played as a left back.

 Career

 Born in Birmingham, Morse started out playing rugby for Derby Wanderers.
 He then moved to football and played for Notts County and Notts Rangers.
 In 1879, he made his solitary appearance for England against Scotland.
 England won the game 5–4.

 He later migrated to the US and settled in New Jersey.
-His date of death is unknown.
+He died on Monday, 4 November 1935, in Cooper Hospital, Merchantville, New Jersey following a short illness after a holiday in Florida.